hori-jonathan/VerseReminder/README.md

 Progress is stored in Firestore under the user's UID.
 The Settings tab lets anonymous users link their account to Google or email using Firebase's `link` API so progress can be synced across devices.
+If the initial sign‑in fails due to a transient network error, the app will automatically retry a few times and provide a "Retry" button so you can manually attempt again.

 ## Features